 We value our partnerships with the Utah Trucking Association and motor carrier industry, the Utah Highway Patrol, and with FMCSA's Utah Division Office.
-They all play a vital role in our success and working together increases our opportunities for improvement and success.
+Each entity will play a vital role in our success.
+Working together increases our opportunities for improvement and drives our accomplishments.